AndyM48/storecards/README.md

 	Copy the icons to /usr/share/pixmaps/storecards

+	Copy the desktop file to /usr/share/applications

 	Copy the sample data files to ~/.local/share/storecards

-	Copy the desktop file to ~/.local/share/applications

 To uninstall Store Cards run uninstall.sh from the downloads directory.